jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

   - hello-k8s.yml - manifest file containing our service and deployment
   - index.html - nginx default page that will go up in our example

+**ECR**

+The ECR service serves to store the images created in our project. we will create a repository in the steps below:

+- Select the ECR service, click on "Repositories".
+- click in "Create Repository"
+- In visibility settings, select "Private"
+- add a name to your repository, in my example(aws-pipeline)
+- click create repository

+**CodePipeline**